FelipeVillota/db-check-cocaine-seizures/README.md

 ### Why?
 - Assures reproducibility, transparency and scalability
 - Complements Google Sheets basic validation -> we can enforce custom rules (e.g., logical dates, quantities, relationships, normalizations, etc).
-- Facilitates analysis and reporting.
+- Facilitates supervision, analysis and reporting.

 ### How does it work?